Mansimran24/MansimransBookStore/MansimransBookStore/README.txt

 1628- respo created -- confirm it
 1637- review the given code
 1648- Download bootstarp file  and apply it to css.
-1650- Inserted bootstrap theme ,rerplace the bootstrap.css code from downloaded bootstap file 1651- Change the required code in layout page
+1650- Inserted bootstrap theme, replace the bootstrap.css code from downloaded bootstap file 1651- Change the required code in layout page
-1652- insert provided files site.css and additional scripts in layout page check the app tested ok update to git
+1652- insert provided files site.css and additional scripts in layout page check the app tested ok
+1656- update to git

+                         2022-03-23

+1352 create three projects -- "MansimransBook.DataAccess", "MansimransBook.Models" and "MansimransBook.Utility"
+1406- Copy the Data folder and paste to MansimransBook.DataAccess project then delete the original folder 1407 Delete the Migrations folder
+1409- Delete default Class1.cs file from all the projects 1410- Moving Models folder into MansimransBooks.Models by deleting original folder 1412- Modify Views/Shared/Error.cshtml file
+1417- Rename Models folder to ViewModels
+-build it
+-test it
+create a static details class called SD.cs in MansimransBook.Utility project and modify its properties 1420- add project references to MansimransBook.Models and MansimransBook.Utility in MansimransBook.DataAccess -check the app
+-tested ok
+1422- update to git

+                    2022-03-29

+1216- adding a Customer area
+1218- moving HomeCustomer.cs to area's controller folder and modify it 1219- delete the Data and Models
+1220- tested ok
+1222- copy _ViewStart and _ViewImport and modify _ViewStart.cshtml
+-check the app